 We have tried out two different versions of this shield:

 - 3D Printed: if you have access to a 3D printer, you can make a 3D printed frame – details of the design that has been clinically reviewed are here.
+Additional versions are here.
 Note: learn how to donate your 3D printed visors to Seattle Makers so we can distribute them to the community and local health care professionals, here.

-If you live in the Seattle area, both options are available for free with a recommended donation – you just need to fill out this form.
+If you live in the Seattle area, both options are available for free (as supplies and funding allow) – you just need to fill out this form.
 If you are able to cover the costs of your products, please donate here.

 Shield + 3D printed frame

-We have tried several iterations of a 3D printed frame for a face shield and have narrowed it down to this version with a visor.
+We have tried several iterations of a 3D printed frame for a face shield and are moving forward with this NIH-approved version.

 IMPORTANT: For individuals or organizations 3D printing face shields, please see this site on how to do it safely.